NULIAE/nul_census_custom/README.md

 When you visit: <url>/node/add/census/<affiliateId>

-Custom code: disables the affiliate, year and title fields and populates them as follows:
+Custom code: hides the affiliate id, year and title fields and populates them as follows:

-+ Affiliate to be the value passed as the 4th argument in the url (later this will be the civi contact id of the affiliate and be used for permissioning)
++ Affiliate to be the value passed as the 4th argument in the url (the civi contact id of the affiliate)
 + Year to be the current year
 + Populates the title to be the affiliate id concatenated with the year

-## Census Tab in create mode
+## Census Tabs in create mode

 When you visit: <url>/node/add/<censusTab>/<parentCensus>
  Set title and make it locked

  set tab status to incomplete

  set parent census to parentCensus node id passed in the url as the 4th argument

 ## Permissions
 For Census Tabs editing: